card not present transaction featured image

 Why CNP Transactions Cost More?

 CNPs are generally more expensive than CPs in terms of basic processing fees because they carry bigger risk and the various interchange costs are generally higher.
-All credit card transactions are vulnerable (that is why the merchant account exists in the first place), but some payment methods are riskier than others.
+All credit card transactions are vulnerable (that is why the merchant account exists in the first place), but some payment options are riskier than others.
 There is also a difference in cost between different kinds of CNPs.
-For example, online payments are usually cheaper than keyed-in ones because online stores have some forms of security measures in place, like asking the customer for address and CVV number.
+For example, online payments are usually cheaper than keyed-in ones because online stores have some forms of security measures in place, like asking the customer for an address and CVV number.

 Types of Fraud in Transactions and How Much They Cost Merchants

 Chargeback fraud occurs when the customer pays for and receives services or goods from the merchant before contacting the bank and claiming that the payment was problematic.
-The frequency of its occurrence is rising, and it can cost the merchant lots of money because he is liable until he can prove that the client’s claims are false.
+The frequency of its occurrence is rising, and it can cost the merchant lots of money because the merchant is liable until he can prove that the client’s claims are false.

 Card Not Present Transaction – Are There Solutions to Prevent Fraud?

 Unfortunately, there is no magic wand to make the dangers to your business and merchant account go away.
 The best you can do is try to make payments with cards as secure as possible.
-Ask for the personal information of the customer before the transactions are made, for example.
+Ask for the personal information of the customer before the transaction is made, for example.

 Also, keep eventual correspondence with the cardholder, and always have some form of proof that you sent goods the customer paid for.

-Besides, using the EMV capable readers will put liability to either the bank or the processing company.
+Besides, using the EMV capable readers will put liability on either the bank or the processing company.

 How to Mitigate the Risk If You’re Accepting CNPs?